satyanash/satyanash.github.io/_posts/2016-08-29-movie-review-back-to-the-future-2-1989.markdown

 The Doc tries his best to explain the idea with the help of a blackboard inside a dilapidated garage, but I'm not sure if it helps.
 The fact that the story relies entirely on going back to the past that was altered in the first movie, it can leave you a bit confused.

-Surprisingly some adult themes are also in the botched present that the protagonists return to from the future.
+Surprisingly some adult themes are also explored in the botched present that the protagonists return to from the future.
 George McFly is dead and Marty's mother, Lorraine marries Biff after running out of money, Biff also coaxes her to undergo surgery to augment her features.
 He is also seen to be flagrantly cheating on his wife when Marty interrupts him inside the bathroom.